Mermade/openapi-lint-vscode/README.md

 # openapi-lint README

 This extension can be used to validate and [lint](https://en.wikipedia.org/wiki/Lint_(software)) OpenAPI 3.0.x documents, and convert between OpenAPI 2.0 and 3.0.0.
-It provides six Visual Studio Code commands:
+It provides nine Visual Studio Code commands:

 * OpenAPI Validate - which fully validates your OpenAPI document against the [specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md)
 * OpenAPI Lint - which additionally applies a lightly-opinionated set of best-practices
+* OpenAPI Resolve and Validate - which pulls in external `$ref`s before validating
+* OpenAPI Resolve and Lint - which pulls in external `$ref`s before linting
+* OpenAPI Resolve (Bundle) - which resolves external `$ref`s to a new window
 * OpenAPI 2.0 to 3.0.0 (YAML) - which converts the current OpenAPI 2.0 document to 3.0.0 in YAML
 * OpenAPI 2.0 to 3.0.0 (JSON) - which converts the current OpenAPI 2.0 document to 3.0.0 in JSON
 * OpenAPI to JSON - which simply translates the current document to JSON